jspinoza3/2azerons/README.txt

 6. unplug the left Azeron
 7. plug in the right Azeron
 8. launch Azeron software
-9. load "workCursor" onto your right  Azeron.
+9. load "workCursor" onto the  Azeron.
 10. (optional) you may now close Azeron software
 11. run mouse.ahk (as admin if possible)
 12. run 2azerons.ahk (as admin if possible)